 German Congregational and Reformed counterparts for the first time in a combined worship service in the

-brand new worship facility built by the four congregations to house the United Church of Christ of Scotland.
+brand new worship facility built by the four congregations to house the Scotland Community Church.

 The Petersburg church building was eventually torn down.
 It's church bell currently resides in the bell tower

-of the United Church of Christ here in Scotland.
-The picture of Jesus that once graced the chancel at the
+of the Scotland Community Church here in Scotland.
+The picture of Jesus that once graced the chancel at

-Petersburg Church is now located in the lower level of our present building.
-The church's cemetery remains
+the Petersburg Church is now located in the lower level of our present building.
+The church's cemetery

-at the site of the former congregation and it , along with the old Worms church cemetery, continue to be
+remains at the site of the former congregation and it , along with the old Worms church cemetery, continue

-owned and maintained by members of the United Church of Christ.
+to be owned and maintained by members of the Scotland Community Church.